Enchanted-Games/vertical-slabs/README.md

 # Enchanted Vertical Slabs
 A simple, vanilla-like mod that adds vertical slabs to Minecraft.
 They can be crafted the same way a normal slab can in a crafting table just vertically instead of horizontally.
 This mod is a fabric mod that requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) to function.

+## version
-Master branch - last updated for 1.20.2
+1-20-3-dev branch - Source for the mc 1.20.3/1.20.4 version

-See other branches for future versions
+See other branches for other versions

-See [Fabric Wiki](https://fabricmc.net/wiki/tutorial:setup) for more detailed explanations.
+## setup
+`gradlew`

 `gradlew vscode`